 Manhattan got its name from the Indians, who called the place Manna-hatta, which meant “hilly island.”
 In south Harlem is Carnegie Hill is among the hilliest parts.
 The village of the 60 or so Weckquaesgeek Indians who settled here is now buried beneath the pavement around Park Avenue and 98th Street.
 The Dutch and English were slow to settle this area (and quick to draw the Weckquaesgeeks into conflict) because the area was “too hilly for farming.”

 The history of the Weckquaesgeek Indians lives today.
-Broadway generally acknowledged to have followed the old Weckquaesgeek Indian trail that ran the thirteen mile length of Manhattan.
+Broadway generally acknowledged to have followed the old Weckquaesgeek Indians trail that ran the thirteen-mile length of Manhattan.
 Early settlers called it the Bloomindale Road.
 Going north the original trail crossed the then shallow Spuyten Duyvil Creek into what today is Marble Hill.
 At low tide a traveler could cross the Spuyten Duyvil Creek on foot.
 Records show that Indians referred to the crossing as “The Wading Place.”
 Future generations would see a ferry crossing and eventually the King’s Bridge.

 The Weckquaesgeek’s called the Harlem River the Muscoota, which means a River among the green sedge (grassy plants which have solid stems).
 Cromwell’s Creek, formerly known by the Indian name Mentipathe, flowed into the Harlem River near where Yankee Stadium is located, after following a course along what are now River and Jerome Avenues.
 Local colonists renamed this creek for James Cromwell, who owned a mill on the water.

 Related: Check out our Harlem History Facebook page here >>>